RobinBuschmann/express-controllers/README.md

      ```
     To make functionality of previous versions available in a newly created version, the newly created version has to
     extend the controller of the previous version.
-    **If you don't want to make previous functionality available, don't extend the controllers of the previous version**
+    If you don't want to make previous functionality available, don't extend the controllers of the previous version

+    If you're using **dependency injection**, you can set a getter function or an injector (see here TODO)

 **If you prefer using named exports, make sure, that the filename and the name of the exported controller are the same**